 Spreadsheets are a good choice when you’re starting.
 But when you need more control and automation, a holistic marketing management platform is the best choice.

-If your company is still new to the idea of setting up a content calendar for social media, or if you want to find out about individual ways of setting one up, here is an easy four-step process for creating and managing an efficient social media calendar for your business:
+Your company might be new to the idea of setting up a content calendar for social media, or if you want to find out about individual ways of setting one up.
+Here is an easy four-step process for creating and managing an efficient social media calendar for your business:

 1-Figure Out What Content Resonates